 2021 Super Bonus Tip: Want a free way to add some pizzaz to your videos, try Veed.
 Their free plan allows you to edit videos up to 10 minutes long if you don't mind the watermark!

 6. Create a blog for your candidacy

 It’s free and easy to create a blog these days.
 Platforms such as WordPress, Blogger, and Tumblr, allow you to design robust and complex displays of photos, stories, insights, and just about whatever you want to post.
 Be sure to keep the content relevant and public-safe.
 The blog you are now reading was created with WordPress.
 Here is an example of what a Tumblr might look like.

 Prefer to paint with words instead of images for your creative MBA essay?
 Create a cool mind map of your candidacy using this handy online tool.
 It’s hard to explain what a mind map is without a visual, so check out an example here.
 A free account entitles you to three mind maps that you can link and share.

 Canva is “the easiest design program to use in the world,” according to the Webby Awards.
 Create a free account and edit photos, add text and design elements, and even create your own infographics.
-The main image for this blog post was created with Canva.
-To see what the other images look like, click the share links below to see some other examples of images designed using Canva.

 Here are some bonus ideas for work with images: